-98. If released, Mr. Alhalmi will live in his home in Dearborn, Michigan, with his wife of 13 years, who is a U.S. citizen.
-While at home, Mr. Alhalmi would maintain a safe distance from others and/or quarantine as necessary.
+115. If released, Mr. Barash would be able to self-quarantine at his cousin's home in Sterling Heights, Michigan.
+While at home, Mr. Barash would maintain a safe distance from others and/or quarantine as necessary.
 He would also have access to treatment for his medical conditions.